sdr-enthusiasts/acars-guide/types/hfdl.md

 # HFDL

 ## Introduction
-High Frequency Data Link (HFDL) is a data link in the high frequency range (2 - 21MHz) with virtually global coverage.
+High Frequency Data Link (HFDL) is a data link in the high frequency range (3 - 30MHz) with virtually global coverage.
 HFDL is used to convey short data messages over long distances, bi-directonally between ground stations and aircraft using the [propagation effect](https://en.wikipedia.org/wiki/High_frequency) of high frequency radio waves.

 16 ground stations provide redundant global coverage.
-There are 12 bands/groups of frequencies in the HFDL range of frequenices and these are covered in more detail in the Frequenices section below
+There are 12 bands/groups of frequencies in the HFDL range (2 - 21MHz), and these are covered in more detail in the Frequenices section below

 ## Hardware